hnjm/sharp-chat/Protocol-draft.md

     </tr>
     <tr>
         <td><code>cprivchan</code></td>
-        <td>Informs the client that they have successfully changed the hierarchy level required for the channel.</td>
+        <td>Informs the client that they have successfully changed the rank level required for the channel.</td>
         <td></td>
     </tr>
     <tr>